 During the college’s 40 year history, our 3000+ DVM graduates have spread world-wide.
-From the United States, to Europe, Africa, Central America, China, and Australia, the CVM Gator Nation IS Everywhere.
 Connect with other Gator Vet alumni on LinkedIn

-A senior tradition at UF CVM is to place your name flag on the city where you are going.
-So many are staying in Florida, we had to make a bigger state!
+A tradition at UF CVM is for seniors to place their name flag on the city where they are going.

 - 115 new grads

 - 2 moving out of the country, 1 to Kenya, 1 to Canada

 - 2 commissioned to US Army Veterinary Corps

 A list of where the Class of 2017 is going – 2017 Candidates for the Degree

 Looking for veterinary career positions?
 Try the UF Career Services Center job postings Click here!